-How Violating a Restraining Order Can Result in a Criminal Charge in California
+How Violating a Restraining Order Can Result in Criminal Charges

 On May 31, the L.A.
 Times reported that Dennis Rodman, former NBA star, has received notice of a temporary restraining order filed by his ex-wife, Michelle Rodman, in Orange County.
 As a result of the order, Rodman cannot come within 100 yards of Ms. Rodman and their two children together, or Ms. Rodman’s adult daughter from another relationship.